docksal/docksal/docs/tools/drupal-console.md

 fin drupal --version
 ```

-From with the cli container (`fin bash`) drush can be called directly:
+From the cli container (`fin bash`) Drupal Console can be called directly:

 ```
 drupal --version